When You Tell Me That You Love Me: American Idol finalists - Season 4 version

-The 12 American Idol finalists - Season 4 Finalists got together perform this song.
+The 12 American Idol finalists of season 4 got together perform this song.
 It was selected as the American Red Cross Disaster Relief Single in 2005 for the American Idol TV show.
 It also appears on the American Idol Season 4: The Showstoppers compilation album.
+Their version topped the Canadian Singles Chart for six weeks in mid-2005.

 Sissel Kyrkjebø and José Carreras version

 In 2007, Norwegian singer Sissel Kyrkjebø and Spanish singer José Carreras recorded the song as a duet in English and Spanish as "Quando Sento Che Mi Ami" (in English: "When You Tell Me That You Love Me").
 It was featured on the album Northern Lights, which was released by Kyrkjebø in 2007.